AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Pages.md

 ![](../assets/images/GitHub%20Glossary.png)

-Go to the folder where you want to store your project, and clone the new repository:

-## How to Configure Account of GitHub Pages
+## How to create Account on GitHub Pages
+Click on link https://github.com/login and create account.

+screen

+Verify your e-mail address
+Your account is created.

+click on “create a desktop icon” so that it can be accessed from desktop and click on **Next**.

+## How to connect GitHub Desktop with GitHub Pages

+Authorise dektop

+screen

-## How to create Repository in GitHub
+## How to create Public Repository in GitHub

+Click new and add repos name

-create a new public repository named username.github.io, where username is your username (or organization name) on GitHub.
+Go to the folder where you want to store your project, and clone the new repository: create a new public repository named username.github.io, where username is your username (or organization name) on GitHub.
 Add, commit, and push your changes:
 Fire up a browser and go to https://username.github.io.